A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Comments on the use of logic in arriving at the quantitative analysis (`proof mining')

-so that the sentence actually has the form of an axiom $\Delta$ as in \cite{GK16} which is as good as being purely universal in this context.
-For convenience, we use in our official definition of the modulus the non-strict forms $\le,\ge$ in the premise and $<$ instead of $\le$ in the conclusion, which - modulo a simple shift in the modulus - of course is inessential.
-A similar discussion applies to the concepts of moduli of uniform convexity and the uniform betweenness property.
+Subsequently it turned out that the uniqueness of geodesics (and hence the use of a modulus of uniform uniqueness in the quantitative analysis) could be avoided.

-The actual extraction of the rate of convergence in these moduli from the convergence proof of \cite[Theorem 4.2]{LNP1} made this proof completely constructive by avoiding altogether the (even nested) sequential compactness argument used in the original proof and hence the need to assume compactness in the first place {\it once} the uniqueness of geodesics and the betweenness property are written in their uniform variants (to which they are equivalent in the presence of compactness).
-As a consequence, the actual rate of convergence extracted only uses moduli for the uniform uniqueness of geodesics and the uniform betweenness property, but no modulus of total boundedness.
-The phenomenon that `compactness' disappears from the proof in the process of its logical analysis is a feature of this particular proof being analyzed (see \cite{KLN} for situations where this is not the case).
+The actual extraction of the rate of convergence, given a modulus of uniform betweenness, from (the aforementioned generalization to the non-uniquely geodesic case of) the convergence proof of \cite[Theorem 4.2]{LNP1} makes this proof completely constructive by avoiding altogether the (in fact iterated and nested) sequential compactness argument used in the original proof and even the need to assume compactness in the first place (but only boundedness) {\it once} the betweenness property is written in its uniform variant (to which it is equivalent in the presence of compactness).
+As a consequence, the actual rate of convergence extracted only uses a modulus of uniform betweenness, but no modulus of total boundedness and holds for any bounded metric space satisfying the uniform betweenness property with the given modulus.
+Moreover, avoiding sequential compactness explains the very low complexity of the rate of convergence.
+By contrast, the use of sequential compactness, being equivalent to the principle of so-called arithmetic comprehension, see \cite{Sim99}, is known to in general require the very complex computational schema of so-called bar recursion for its functional interpretation (see \cite{K08}, chapter 11).
+The phenomenon that any need to assume compactness altogether disappears from the proof in the process of its logical analysis is a feature of this particular proof being analyzed (see \cite{KLN} for situations where this is not the case).

-The uniqueness of geodesics follows from the strict convexity of a geodesic space.
-Again, the general methods from \cite{K08} guarantee that from a proof of this fact it must be possible to extract a procedure on how to translate a modulus of {\it uniform} convexity into a modulus of being {\it uniformly} uniquely geodesic (Theorem \ref{thm-UC-UU}).
-In a normed vector space $X,$ the uniqueness of geodesics implies conversely the strict convexity of $X.$ In line with general proof mining facts, this explains why it must be possible to translate a modulus for being uniformly uniquely geodesic into a modulus of uniform convexity of $X$ in the linear case (Theorem \ref{thm-normed-UU-UC}).

-From the proof of the fact that the property of being uniquely geodesic together with the convexity condition (\ref{eq-metric-conv}) implies the betweenness property, the methods of proof mining guarantee that any given modulus for being {\it uniformly} uniquely geodesic can be transformed into a modulus for the uniform betweenness property (Theorem \ref{thm-UU-UBTW}).
-This crucially uses that the convexity property can be written in purely universal form (and so only contributes to the verification of the new modulus but not to its construction) when uniqueness of geodesics is already assumed as then (\ref{eq-metric-conv}) follows from stipulating this only for $W(t,x,y)$ instead of corresponding points on any geodesic (with $W$ satisfying the clauses $(i),(ii)$ of Definition 17.9 in \cite{K08}).